Round down to the next integer

 floor rounds a number to the next smaller

-Integers are returned for real numbers and exact expressions representing real numbers.
+For real numbers and exact expressions representing real numbers,

 Internally, exact numerical expressions that are neither integers

 nor rational numbers are approximated by floating-point numbers before